Remineralisation of teeth: Role of saliva

-As the demineralization process continues, the pH of the mouth becomes more acidic which promotes the development of cavities.
+As the demineralization process continues, the pH of the mouth becomes more acidic, which promotes the development of cavities.
 Dissolved minerals then diffuse out of the tooth structure and into the saliva surrounding the tooth.
-The buffering capacity of saliva greatly impacts the pH of plaque surrounding the enamel, thereby inhibiting caries progression.
+The buffering capacity of saliva greatly impacts the pH of plaque surrounding the enamel, thereby inhibiting tooth decay progression.
 Plaque thickness and the number of bacteria present determine the effectiveness of salivary buffers.
 The high salivary concentrations of calcium and phosphate which are maintained by salivary proteins may account for the development and remineralization of enamel.
-The presence of fluoride in saliva speeds up crystal precipitation forming a fluorapatite-like coating which will be more resistant to caries.
+The presence of fluoride in saliva speeds up crystal precipitation forming a fluorapatite-like coating which will be more resistant to decay.